architkakkar/HTML-CSS/README.md

 # HTML-CSS
-Mini Web Projects using HTML &amp; CSS only.
+Mini Web Projects using HTML5 &amp; CSS3 only.